 This means that if you have a question about how your student is doing in classes, whether your student is attending classes, or want to talk about your student’s experiences on campus, you will need to communicate directly with your student.

-Students who want their parents to be able to talk with college officials directly must sign a waiver form, available in the Academic Support office.
+Students who want their parents to be able to talk with college officials directly must sign a waiver form, available in the Student Service Center.
 If your student transfers to another college, only he or she can request that the SMC transcript be sent.
 Read more about FERPA.